 There is also an old story somewhere where Donald, his nephews and Scrooge meets some native indians where one of them is asked by another to describe what a duck is.
 Cue the indian mimicking that ducks can fly and float on water, to which our gang are left with dumbfounded reactions and asking if he's joking.

 With all of this in mind, The Lion King level in Kingdom Hearts II is just a carnival of Furry Confusion.
-Donald is temporarily a non-anthro bird who can fly and Pete is a non-anthro cat (more specifically, a lion).
+Donald is temporarily a non-anthro bird who can fly, Pete is a non-anthro cat (more specifically, a lion), while Goofy is, out of all animals, a tortoise.
 What makes it worse is the fact that Donald comments on Sora's transformation (into a lion) while avoiding any mention of Goofy's or his own.
 It should be mentioned that Donald's non-Anthro form is identified, in the Kingdom Hearts literature as "Bird Donald".
 Try to read that without having a Psychic Nosebleed.

 Speaking of Disney ducks, DuckTales gave us at least two episodes with some good examples of Furry Confusion:

 In the episode inspired by The Odyssey, the Odysseus stand-in, his girlfriend, and most of the supporting cast are Dog-Noses.
 Circe, of course, turns several of them into non-anthro pigs.
 Later, Circe herself is turned into a pig as punishment.
 Here's the thing: Circe was depicted not as a dog-nose, but as an anthropomorphicpig.
 Uh...huh?

 Even funnier is "The Golden Fleecing", where Launchpad finds himself the unwilling object of affection for a harpy.
 And the harpies were birds with human heads.
 And so we got to see a bird with some human features fawning over a human with some bird features.